 - Here you will see two options, tap on Search automatically for updated driver software.

-- After done with this either you the driver gets automatically update or you will see an option Windows has determined the best driver for this device is already installed.
-If the second option comes then you have to update your driver manually.
+- After doing this, either the driver gets automatically updated, or you will see an option that Windows has determined the best driver for this device is already installed.
+If the second option comes up, you must update your driver manually.

-By following these ways you can easily fix the WiFi disconnecting problem.
+By following these ways, you can quickly fix the WiFi disconnecting problem.

-By these ways, I hope you can fix this frustrating problem of frequent disconnection.
-Still, if the problem occurs when you need to update all your network drivers manually.
+I hope you can fix this frustrating problem of frequent disconnection even if the problem occurs when you need to update all your network drivers manually.